 Tracking progress, filling out payment applications, and sending everything on time can feel like a full-time job in itself.
 Construction contractors can be working on several different projects at one time, each in a separate municipality and with different rules to follow.
 Keeping your progress payment schedule straight involves careful tracking and upkeep.

 Truss can help reduce this administrative workload.
 Truss integrates with your accounting system to automate payment requests to clients and reconcile payments, making progress payments much more manageable.
+All associated progress payments will show on the invoice, giving you and your clients a transparent overview of paid and outstanding amounts.

 How to Set Up and Use Progress Payments